Do you want to see? Light a candle,

 Caitlin Aboud is a Montreal born artist who currently lives in Squamish, BC.
 While maintaining unique ideas and creativity across all her projects, her work varies from custom illustrations to web design.
 Her continued desire to learn has fuelled her growth as a designer.
 She is self-taught in web design, in HTML & CSS, in UI/UX design, and in how to run large-scale music/art events.
 In her free time, she often finds herself researching current design topics, such as inclusive design and visual trends.

-Poetry: Alana Dunlop, Jess Tran, Jade Palmer, Sabrina Papandrea,
+Former: Alana Dunlop, Jess Tran, Sabrina Papandrea, Willow Loveday Little

 Visual Arts: Essie Soma, Jake Bowen, Morgan Gordon